Prickly Pear Yellow & Orange Flowers

 Beautiful plant with a more upright growth habit.
 Dramatic coral blooms turn pink as the flower ages.
 Dry spiny fruit.
 Lays down slightly in winter.
 Zone 5-7

-“Golden Honey” Opuntia toumeyi
+“Golden Honey” Opuntia phaeacantha hybrid

 Leave extra room for this beauty!
 Blue-green big, plump pads with bi-color rigid spines.
 3″ flowers open yellow turning more amber and fading into rich orange.
 Red fruit.
 More upright growth pattern.
 Lays down in winter.
 Zone 5-7